onflapp/gs-terminal/README.md

 Great for vim!
 cursor blinking

-# Escape codes for communication with your wrapper
+# Special escape codes for inter-process communication

-Send commands back to your GNUstep wrapper
+Send commands back to your GNUstep wrapper.

+The wrapped program can print special escape sequence in form of `^[]X;<CMD>^G` where `<CMD>` is a string.

+This will cause `- (void)ts_handleXOSC:(NSString *)cmd` to be called on your TerminalView.

+Similar approach can be used to communicate the other way around where GNUstep wrapper sends escape codes (either real or made up ones) to trigger functionality in the wrapped program.

+Good example how this could works in practice is VimGS project, `vimrc` file in particular.

 # terminfo file